yonatan-moa/Digirati_Technical_Test/README.md

 10. The required information was outputted.

 ## Issues
 * Initially, I used string slicing to extract the phone country code, which led to validation issues.
-I later reconsidered the prototype's scalability and approached it with a more Digitari-focused perspective.
+I later reconsidered the prototype's scalability and approached it with a more Digirati-focused perspective.
 * The current method of task assignment to users through a list is simplistic.
 For scalability, users should be organized in a relational schema with comprehensive metadata.

 ## Observations - Suggestions